deividribeiro/deividribeiro.github.io/_posts/2025-08-04-BottleFeedingRegressionAnalysis.md

 Ultimately, I hit a fundamental limitation: the dataset is too small.
 A few hundred points is rarely enough to train robust regression models, especially when the underlying process is complex and coupled.

 The lesson here is that this problem is really a time series challenge.
 Bottles follow daily rhythms, short-term fluctuations, and long-term trends.
 Treating them as independent regression tasks misses that structure.
-Next time, I’ll skip the regression models entirely and try vanilla time series methods.
+Next, I’ll try vanilla time series methods.

 <figure style="text-align: center;">
     <img src="/assets/images/total_daily_feeding.png"